ioccc-src/mkiocccentry/dbg.md

 The `werr()` function will write an error message w/o exiting to `stderr`.

 The `fwerr()` function will write an error message w/o exiting to a stream.

+The `snwerr()` function will copy an error message string into a fixed sized buffer.

 ## Synopsis: